syarul/todomvc-adonisjs-react-htmx-_hyperscript/README.md

 - Session support is added with `node ace add @adonisjs/session`
 - Static file support is added with `node ace add @adonisjs/static`
 - Resources for React is place at `resources/components`
-- Resources for Static _hyperscript is place at `public/hs`
+- Resources for static _hyperscript is place at `public/hs`

 ### HTMX
 Visit [https://github.com/rajasegar/awesome-htmx](https://github.com/rajasegar/awesome-htmx) to look for HTMX curated infos